What does Japan's Nationality Act really mean for its dual citizens? | The Japan Times

 The Justice Ministry confirmed to The Japan Times in April that some 890,000 are in a position to be dual nationals, according to data from local municipalities from the years 1985 to 2016.
 This number includes those who have declared or forfeited Japanese citizenship, as well as those that are assumed to have multiple nationalities based on their birthright.

-Justice Ministry website on how to choose Japanese citizenship: www.moj.go.jp ENGLISH/information/tcon-01.html.
+Justice Ministry website on how to choose Japanese citizenship is here.
+ENGLISH/information/tcon-01.html.
 Your questions and comments: lifelines@japantimes.co.jp

 Send your comments and Community story ideas to: community@japantimes.co.jp